parkerforrest/stemx/src/pages/docs/android-basics.md

 # Android Quick Start Fundamentals

-This section will introduce some common Android components and concepts that will help you quickly start understanding existing ATAK Plugins and wriiting your own.
+This section will introduce some common Android components and concepts that will help you quickly start understanding existing ATAK Plugins and writing your own.
 The [Android developer website docs](https://developer.android.com/docs) cover all topics discussed in this section in greater detail and will stay up to date with the latest changes; however, ATAK plugin development is not like the traditional "Build your first app" example.
 In this section we will try to guide you to the essential pages within the developer docs to cover to provide a foundation for a basic understanding of Android principles.

 - [Official Android Developer Guides](https://developer.android.com/guide)

-[TOC]

 ___